-Welcome to the E3 Fleet program website, created by the Fraser Basin Council to serve fleets in Canada that are interested in green performance, and in particular members of the E3 Fleet program.
+Welcome to the E3 Fleet program website, managed by Richmond Sustainability Initiatives (RSI) to serve fleets in Canada that are interested in green performance, in particular, members of the E3 Fleet program.

 Please read all the terms and conditions on this webpage carefully.
-Your use of this website and any other website owned by the Fraser Basin Council (also known as “FBC” and “the Council”) is conditional on you accepting these terms and conditions.
+Your use of this website and any other website managed by Richmond Sustainability Initiatives (also known as "RSI") is conditional on you accepting these terms and conditions.
 By accessing, reading and making use of this site, you agree, on your behalf and that of any entity for which you are acting, to be bound by the terms and conditions.
 If you do not wish to be bound by the terms and conditions, you should not use this site.

 Comments on website

 RSI welcomes your comments and suggestions on the site and invites you to .